22 July 2013 by Anna Staford

 As sun-starved Brits scramble for the continent, you might have spotted the stories about hospitals ‘blocking’ holidaymakers from using their European Health Insurance Card (EHIC).
 Such incidents are unusual - that’s why they are news.
 Unfortunately, stories like this tend to distract people from the bigger issues that affect anyone travelling in Europe right now.

 At Globelink Travel Insurance, we regularly hear about people who’ve run into trouble because they didn’t have proper travel insurance.
 Wild, crazy travellers?
 Not exactly.
-Many were travelling with an EHIC, secure in the belief that the free card is all the cover you need for Europe.
+Many were travelling with an european health card, secure in the belief that the free card is all the cover you need for Europe.
 Just one problem: it isn’t.

 So what can you rely on an EHIC to do?
 Broadly speaking, it gives visitors access to the same subsidised state health treatment as locals receive.
 You can use it in 32 European countries - including Norway, Iceland, Switzerland and now Croatia.
 Be warned, though; available treatments can vary widely from country to country.